Schecter Guitar Research: Expanded custom shop, return of USA production, and Schecter Amplification, 2013–present

-In 2012, it was announced that Schecter expanded their custom shop, adding 14,000 square feet to the facility.
-Later the same year, Schecter announced a new line of USA-built guitars that would bring the company back to its "roots".
-This included the acquisition of several CNC machines from Haas Automation and a new 1,500 square feet spray booth.
-The new line would be called the "USA Production Series."
+In 2012, Schecter expanded its custom shop, adding 14,000 square feet, several Haas Automation CNC machines, and a new 1,500-square-foot spray booth, and announced a new line of U.S.-built guitars called the "USA Production Series."
 These guitars were officially debuted at the NAMM Show in 2013.
-Schecter also announced a new line of hand-wound electric guitar and bass pickups, that would be available on USA Production and custom shop models, and possibly will be available for purchase in 2013.
+Schecter also announced a new line of hand-wound electric guitar and bass pickups to be used on USA Production and custom shop models and perhaps sold as parts.

-Along with the announcement of the USA Production Series, Schecter announced their introduction into the amplification market.
-These new amps were designed in part with well-known amplifier designer James Brown, known for designing the Peavey 5150 amplifier with Eddie Van Halen, and his line of effect pedals under the Amptweaker name.
-The amps first announced were the Hellraiser USA 100, Hellraiser Stage 100, Hellwin USA 100, and Hellwin Stage 100.
-The USA versions are built in Schecter's USA custom shop, while the Stage series is built overseas.
-The Hellwin is the signature amp for Avenged Sevenfold guitarist Synyster Gates, who helped design the head with James Brown.
-Both amps use EL34 power tubes, an on-board noise gate, a passive and active input that compensate for the output difference by changing the circuit instead of reducing output, and a "Focus" control that adjusts the low end response.
-The main difference between the Hellwin and the Hellraiser is the Hellwin's use of MIDI to control the amp.
+At the same show, Schecter announced their introduction into the amplifier market, debuting amps designed in part by the designer James Brown, known for designing the Peavey 5150 amplifier with Eddie Van Halen and a line of effects pedals under the Amptweaker name.
+The amps first announced were the Hellraiser USA 100, Hellraiser Stage 100, Hellwin USA 100, and Hellwin Stage 100, the USA series built in Schecter's U.S. shop and the Stage series overseas.
+The Hellwin is the signature amp for the Avenged Sevenfold guitarist Synyster Gates, who helped design the head with James Brown.
+Both Hellwin and Hellraiser amps use EL34 power tubes, an on-board noise gate, a passive and active input that compensate for the output difference by changing the circuit instead of reducing output, and a Focus control that adjusts the low end response; the main difference is the Hellwin's use of MIDI controllers.
 The Hellwin is also a three-channel amp, as opposed to the Hellraiser's two-channel design.

-Schecter also introduced a line of speaker cabinets, one featuring a 200W sub-woofer called the "Depth Charge", that would increase the cabinet's bass response.
-These amps were debuted, along with the USA Production Line, at Winter NAMM 2013.
+Schecter also introduced a line of speaker cabinets, one, called the Depth Charge, featuring a 200W sub-woofer to increase the cabinet's bass response.